Jae-Hyun-Cha/cse15l-lab-reports/lab-report-week1.md

 - Here is the Screenshot that how it will look!
     ![Image](SSH.png)

-    - If you're a Windows user, follow the instructions for ssh-add under "User key generation". [https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation)
+    - Also, if you're a Windows user, follow the instructions for ssh-add under "User key generation". [https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation)

     ![Image](Window.png)

+    - Once you finished this process, you don't need to type your password anymore!

 6. __Optimizing Remote Running__

-    - By using semicolon(;), commands can be connected!
-It simply means that after one command run then the next command run!
+    - By using semicolon(;), commands can be connected in one line!
+    ```
+    cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI
+    ```

-    - Also, commands abled to run on the server when they are connected with ssh.
-For example, ssh <username>@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI".
+    - Commands are abled to run on the server when they are connected with ssh.
+    ```
+    ssh (username)@ieng6.ucsd.edu "javac (Filename.java); java (Filename)".
+    ```

+    - By using the 'up-arrow', you could recall the last command that was ran.

     - Personally, I was able to save